Neural-Systems-at-UIO/LocaliZoom/Docs/introduction.rst

 **Introduction**
 -------------------
-EBRAINS LocaliZoom serial section image viewer provides an intuitive way of navigating highresolution 2D image series coupled with segmentation overlay, from a web browser.
+EBRAINS LocaliZoom serial section image viewer provides an intuitive way of navigating high-resolution 2D image series coupled with segmentation overlay, from a web browser.
 At its core, it is a web-based pan-and-zoom 2D image viewer coupled with a volumetric atlas slicer, and a navigational aid showing the entire image series as a "filmstrip".